 The third type of minimization is to minimize the legal consequences of the subject's behavior, which we teach never to do.
 The midrange and high-end inducements described by social psychologists are essentially threats of harm or more severe punishment, contrasted with promises of leniency or reduced punishment.

-In the previously referenced White Paper, the authors agreed with us, stating that interrogation procedures should "permit moral and psychological forms of minimization, but ban legal minimization."
+In the previously referenced White Paper the authors agreed with us, stating that interrogation procedures should "permit moral and psychological forms of minimization, but ban legal minimization."
+14

-Our training is very specific that the excuses (interrogation themes) that the investigator discusses should minimize the moral seriousness of the subject's crime by offering psychological excuses for the crime but not removing legal consequences.
+Our training is very specific that these excuses (interrogation themes) should minimize the moral seriousness of the subject's crime by offering psychological excuses for the crime but not remove legal consequences.
 Consider the following excerpts from Criminal Interrogation and Confessions (5th edition, 2013):

-- "During the presentation of any theme based upon the morality factor, caution must be taken to avoid any indication that the minimization of the moral blame will relieve the suspect of criminal responsibility." (p.
-205) - "As earlier stated, the interrogator must avoid any expressed or intentionally implied statement to the effect that because of the minimized seriousness of the offense, the suspect is to receive a lighter punishment." (p.
-213) - "In applying this technique of condemning the accomplice, the interrogator must proceed cautiously and must refrain from making any comments to the effect that the blame cast on an accomplice thereby relieves the suspect of legal responsibility for his part in the commission of the offense." (p.
-227)
+"During the presentation of any theme based upon the morality factor, caution must be taken to avoid any indication that the minimization of the moral blame will relieve the suspect of criminal responsibility." (page 205)

+"As earlier stated, the interrogator must avoid any expressed or intentionally implied statement to the effect that because of the minimized seriousness of the offense, the suspect is to receive a lighter punishment." (page 213)

+"In applying this technique of condemning the accomplice, the interrogator must proceed cautiously and must refrain from making any comments to the effect that the blame cast on an accomplice thereby relieves the suspect of legal responsibility for his part in the commission of the offense." (page 227)

-In Commonwealth v.
-Cartright, the Massachusetts Supreme Court stated that "....Nor have we concluded that an interviewing officer's efforts to minimize a suspect's moral culpability, by, for example, suggesting theories of accident or provocation, are inappropriate, or sought to preclude suggestions by the interviewers "broadly that it would be better for a suspect to tell the truth, [and] ... that the person's cooperation would be brought to the attention of [those] involved."
-(Commonwealth v.
-Cartright, 2017 WL 4980376)
+In November 2017, the Massachusetts Supreme Court stated that "....Nor have we concluded that an interviewing officer's efforts to minimize a suspect's moral culpability, by, for example, suggesting theories of accident or provocation, are inappropriate, or sought to preclude suggestions by the interviewers "broadly that it would be better for a suspect to tell the truth, [and] ... that the person's cooperation would be brought to the attention of [those] involved."
+15